 Any size tank may be used.

-The fuel system must have a provision for emptying the fuel tank if required for safety reasons.
+The fuel system must have a provision for emptying the fuel tank if required.

-3.5.3.2 Filler Neck Size & Sight Tube
+3.5.3.2 Filler Neck & Sight Tube

-All fuel tanks must have a filler neck of at least 30 mm (1.2 inches) diameter and at least 80 mm (3.2 inches) vertical height.
-This 80 mm of vertical height must be above the top level of the tank, and must be accompanied by a clear fuel resistant sight tube for reading fuel level (figure 7) which has at least 50 mm (2 inches) of vertical height.
+All fuel tanks must have a filler neck: (a) at least 38 mm (1.5 inches) diameter, (b)at least 125 mm (4.9 inches) vertical height and (c) angled at no more than 45 degrees from the vertical.
+The 125 mm of vertical height must be above the top level of the tank, and must be accompanied by a clear fuel resistant sight tube for reading fuel level (figure 7).
+The sight tube must have at least 75 mm (3 inches) of vertical height and a minimum inside diameter of 6 mm (0.25 inches).
 The sight tube must not run below the top surface of the fuel tank.
 A clear filler tube may be used, subject to approval by the Rules Committee or technical inspectors at the event.